arpitkh101/censys-ai-agent/README.md

 ### API Keys Setup

+**You only need ONE API key** - choose your preferred AI provider:

-1. **OpenAI**: Get your API key from [OpenAI Platform](https://platform.openai.com/api-keys)
+1. **OpenAI** (Recommended): Get your API key from [OpenAI Platform](https://platform.openai.com/api-keys)
 2. **Anthropic**: Get your API key from [Anthropic Console](https://console.anthropic.com/)
 3. **Google Gemini**: Get your API key from [Google AI Studio](https://makersuite.google.com/app/apikey)

 **Note**: The application works without API keys using rule-based analysis, but AI-powered summaries provide much richer insights.
+If you provide multiple API keys, the system will use them as fallbacks if the primary one fails.

 ## 📖 Usage